 - Oil, fuel, solvents, automobile liquids, and other petroleum products and their wastes

-- Example Best Practice: Ecology Shop Guide
+- Example BMPs: Ecology Shop Guide

 - Commercial discharge from cleaning activities or pressure washing